Ⓒ Joud Toamah

 19:30 – Screening of Jocelyne Saab’s Short Films

-20:30 – Conversation with Omar Jabary Salamanca, a political scientist specializing in Palestine, archiving, and documenting colonial violence, Hadil Alramli, a Palestinian-Belgian producer, journalist, filmmaker, and researcher in art and social sciences and Flora Woudstra Hablé, coordinator Cinema RITCS.
+20:30 – Conversation with Omar Jabary Salamanca, a political scientist specializing in Palestine, archiving, and documenting colonial violence and Flora Woudstra Hablé, coordinator Cinema RITCS.

 Tickets are available online through the Cinema RITCS website for €8, with a discounted rate of €4 for students and €6 for RITCS staff, RITCS alumni, job seekers, and seniors (65+).
 Cineville ticket holders can attend for free but must still reserve a ticket.